-Work rules do not require employees' consent.
-However, certain work rules may require separate consent from a union or LMC under the relevant provisions of the LSA, such as scheduling flexible work hours.
+Work rules do not require employees' consent in general, but separate consent from a union or LMC may be required for specific matters pursuant to relevant provisions of the LSA, such as scheduling flexible work hours.

 As long as work rules do not violate the minimum work conditions under the LSA or other mandatory laws, work rules should be valid and are part of employment contracts.